Skip to content

 kubeconfig--<cluster_name>--<region_name>--<project_id>.yaml

 Create a directory named .kube in your local user’s home, then move the YAML file you downloaded into it.
 Rename the YAML to config, ending up with ~/.kube/config.
 By default, kubectl searches for its configuration in ~/.kube/config.
 If necessary, you can modify this behavior by setting the KUBECONFIG environment variable.
-For example, if you want to retain the original filename exactly as downloaded, you will type something like the following:
+For example, if you want to retain the original filename exactly as downloaded, you might type something like the following:

 export KUBECONFIG=~/.kube/kubeconfig--<cluster_name>--<region_name>--<project_id>.yaml